ko31/simple-slug-translate/readme.txt

 1. "Translation Settings": Choose your "Source language".
 1. When you will update the post, then the post slug will be automatically translated into English.
 The page, category and taxonomy as well.

+== Frequently asked questions ==

+= What do I need to use this plugin? =

+You need to apply for an [IBM Cloud Lite](https://www.ibm.com/cloud/lite-account) account and get your own username and password of Watson Language Translator.

+This plugin uses the username and password to query the translation engine.
+The username and password are not used except for query!

 == Changelog ==

 = 1.0.0 =
 * Initial Release